-One of the many very difficult aspects of being newly separated is dealing with child custody agreements, and not being able to see your kids every day.
+One of the many very difficult aspects of being newly separated or divorced is dealing with parenting time, child custody agreements, and not being able to see your kids every day.
 I can remember crying hysterically the first night my kids slept out of the house.
 Just 3 and 5 back then, I remember thinking, ‘There is something very wrong about this.
 How can a mother not spend every night with her young children?’
 I felt guilty, sad, worried, and really really bad about myself, feeling selfish for getting divorced.

 But let’s say that it’s your child’s birthday, it’s not “your day” with your kids, it’s not in your decree and your ex won’t budge.
 How do you cope?

+Easy!
 Have your own birthday celebration on another day!

 What’s wrong with having a birthday celebration with your kids a couple days before or after your child’s birthday?
 What I think is important to remember is, no one (including your children) will focus on the fact that it’s not the actual DAY, but rather that you went to a restaurant, or made a really nice dinner, and baked a cake and opened presents to celebrate your child’s birthday.